impactlearner/national_front/README.md

 React frontend

-On the back end, I instantiated a customized data schema for the parks information.
+On the back end, with Ruby on Rails, I instantiated a customized data schema for the parks information.